 - Erikson believes that development does not stop at an early age; everyone also keeps developing during the old period.
 Still, Freud did not think the same and explained how development occurs only during the Initial Stage of life.

-- Erikson’s theory was based on the Identity and cultural demands of any individual, but Freud believes his theory was mainly based on the importance of maturation.
+- Erikson’s theory was based on the Identity and cultural demands of any individual, but Freud believes his theory was based on the importance of maturation.

 - Further, the names of the different stages were also different in both the theories, such as the First Stage of Freud’s theory was known as the Oral Stage, whereas the first Stage of Erikson’s Theory was known as Trust vs Mistrust.